wensheng/JuicyRaspberryPie/doc/develop-api.md

 When we say API here, we really means client API library, because a application programming interface (API) is on the server side.
 We usually make API calls to server using a client library, and we often (mistakenly) just refer client library as API.

 Minecraft with JuicyRaspberryPie exposes API through a socket server.
-When one make API calls, she first acquire a socket to the server, then sends and receives information through the socket to/from the server.
+When one make API calls, she first acquires a socket to the server, then sends and receives information through the socket to/from the server.
 A client library make it much easier to use the socket and hide a lot of complexity.

 The API can be accessed without any library because it's a standard socket.
-You can use a program call Telnet to access it.
+You can use a program called `Telnet` to access it.

 ## Using Telnet to access JuicyRaspberryPie API

-The socket server in JuicyRaspberryPie Spigot plugin by default listen at port 4711, the one in Forge listen at port 4712.
+The socket server in JuicyRaspberryPie Spigot plugin by default listen on port 4711, the one in Forge listen on port 4712.

 On Linux or Mac, login to Minecraft, then open a terminal window, and type: